botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 iPad Pro gets me through the whole day without any problems.
 For me this is an important factor.

-MacBook Air did as well, but MacBook Pro didn't, back in the day when I was using it.

 ### FaceID

 Ever since I upgraded to the new iPad Pro 12.9", I have to say I love FaceID.
 It just works.

-The thing is TouchID works _quite OK_ in many situations.
-The minute you're doing something out of the norm, such as working from a beach, when your palms get all sweaty, it's a pain.
+The thing is TouchID works _quite OK_ in cold or mild climate.
+In the hot climate, when your palms sweat, it's just not a very practical solution.

-And since I live in a hot country, this quickly became an issue.
-Looking back, I'm glad I upgraded, even just the FaceID is well worth it.
+And since I do live in a rather hot country, this was an issue for me.
+So I'm glad I upgraded, FaceID is definitely worth it.

 ### Flexibility